-Section 40A to the Arms Export Control Act (added by Section 330 of the Anti-Terrorism and Effective Death Penalty Act (P.L.
-104-132)) prohibits the sale or licensing of U.S. defense articles and services to any country designated (by each May 15) as "not cooperating fully with U.S. anti-terrorism efforts."
+Section 40A to the Arms Export Control Act (added by Section 330 of the Anti-Terrorism and Effective Death Penalty Act [P.L.
+104-132]) prohibits the sale or licensing of U.S. defense articles and services to any country designated (by each May 15) as "not cooperating fully with U.S. antiterrorism efforts."
 The President can waive the provision upon determining that a defense sale is "important to the national interests" of the United States.
+Every year since this provision was enacted (April 1996), Iran has been designated as a country that is "not fully cooperating" with U.S. antiterrorism efforts.
+However, the provision is largely redundant with other laws.

-Every year since enactment, Iran has been designated as a country that is "not fully cooperating" with U.S. antiterrorism efforts.
-However, the provision is largely redundant with other laws that prohibit U.S. defense sales to Iran.
+Executive Order 13224 Sanctioning Terrorism-Supporting Entities

-Executive Order 13224 Sanctioning Terrorism-Supporting Entities the United States, under the authority of the IEEPA, the National Emergencies Act, the U.N.
-Participation Act of 1945, and Section 301 of the U.S. Code, initially targeting Al Qaeda.
+Executive Order 13324 (September 23, 2001)8 mandates the freezing of the U.S.-based assets of, and a ban on U.S. transactions with, entities determined by the Administration to be supporting international terrorism.
+E.O.
+13224, issued after the September 11, 2001, attacks on the United States, targeted Al Qaeda, but it has subsequently been used to sanction Iran.
 On September 10, 2019, the Administration amended E.O.
-13224 to authorize barring from the U.S. financial system any foreign bank determined to have "conducted or facilitated any significant transaction" with any person or entity designated under the order.7
+13224 to authorize barring from the U.S. financial system any foreign bank determined to have "conducted or facilitated any significant transaction" with any person or entity designated under the order.9